Alpakash/the-occupied-traveler-named-triangle/README.md

 - 15-12-2023, Day 5
     - Add Guidance/explanation and backlog-list to the README file
+    - Add reset button count button
+    - styling of booking page: book a room title etc.
+    - save the data for the user inside the database with vuex
     - Added vuex-persistedstate instead of using the state from the database
     - Got called in-between, without finishing this application...
 I got through to the next interview round! ;-)
+    - Deploy the application to https://the-occupied-traveler-named-triangle.onrender.com

 <!--
 backlog-list:
     - Triangle Page
-        - reset button count button
-        - save the data for the user inside the database with vuex
         - make the images a circle and aligned correctly

     - Booking page
         - able to book room and cancel booking
         - form functionality, submit form on button click
-        - styling of booking page: book a room title etc.

     - Travel Kilometers page
         - Create the endpoints coupled against data in the laravel backend